 - However, if you were insured separately, your beneficiaries would have received two pay outs.

 The policy cannot be divided

 - If the relationship breaks down, your joint life policy cannot be divided

 - If you split up, either one person will need to carry on paying in, or the policy would come to an end

 - There could be issues with who is entitled to the pay out, particularly if one party remarries and has children.

 Could force one partner to pay over the odds in future

 - Because a joint policy only pays out once, cover would come to an end after one party dies

-- This leaves the remaining person uninsured and seeking a new policy whilst older, forcing them to pay higher premiums
+- This would leave the remaining partner uninsured and seeking a new policy whilst older, meaning higher premiums

-Having separate life insurance policies can mitigate many of these issues, ensuring that both parties are adequately covered for the duration of their policy.
+Separate life insurance policies would ensure that both parties are adequately covered for the duration of their policy.
 It would protect dependents with double the cover protection too.